mrsnakke/BPSR-Meter/README.md

     *   In the `Prerequisites/` folder, you will find the `npcap-1.83.exe` installer.
 Run it and install it by following the instructions.
 Npcap is necessary for the meter to capture game network traffic.

 2.  **Run the DPS Meter:**
-    *   The main executable of the meter (assuming it's named `BPSR Meter.exe`) must be run **as administrator**.
+    *   The main executable of the meter `BPSR Meter.exe` must be run **as administrator**.
 This is crucial for it to have the necessary permissions to monitor network traffic.

 ## Usage Instructions